 This study was not without limitations, which on the flip side presents opportunities for future research.
-First, the study relied on crosssectional survey data.
-Accordingly, it is recommended that further studies consider exploring the relationship among the study variables from a longitudinal perspective.
+First, the study relied on cross-sectional survey data.
+Accordingly, it is recommended that future studies consider exploring the relationship among the study variables from a longitudinal perspective.
 Second, data in the current study was limited to the KPMG East Africa and NMG annual Top 100 medium enterprises in Kenya meaning that there are other medium enterprises left out in the study.
 Thus, there is a need to extend the sampling frame beyond the surveyed enterprises to incorporate other qualifying entities.
-Third, the study relied on selfreported data from single respondents, thus, it is recommended to conduct a study that complements self-reported data with secondary as well as using different respondents for predictor and outcome variables.
+Third, the study relied on self-reported data from single respondents, thus, it is recommended to conduct a study that complements self-reported data with secondary as well as using different respondents for predictor and outcome variables.
+Finally, the study did not explore other potential strategic orientations such as market orientation and learning orientation that could influence BMI and the potential outcome of BMI and entrepreneurial orientation such as enterprise performance in the surveyed medium enterprises.
+Since the ultimate goal of a business is performance, there is a need to extend the examined model to incorporate enterprise performance as the final outcome, thus assessing the indirect effect of entrepreneurial orientation on performance through BMI as mediating factor.
 Despite the limitations, the study employed a robust research design to mitigate the shortcomings.
-Thus, the study's contribution to the theory and knowledge development in entrepreneurship literature, practice, and policy formulation are immense.
+Thus, the study's contribution to the theory and knowledge development in entrepreneurship literature, practice, and policy formulation is immense.

-Conclusion
+Conclusion and Recommendation

-Based on the findings, this study concludes that entrepreneurial orientation is an important antecedent of BMI among medium enterprises in Kenya.
-Thus, to enhance value creation, value delivery, and value capture (BMI) in their enterprises, managers of medium enterprises in Kenya should embrace proactiveness, innovativeness, and risk taking behaviour and attitude among other strategies.
-The study recommends that the board of directors as policymakers create an environment that embraces entrepreneurial orientation as well as provide resources to enable managers to embrace innovativeness, proactiveness, and risk taking behaviour and attitude in order to fully benefit from BMI.
+The aim of this study was to determine the impact of entrepreneurial orientation on BMI in medium enterprises in Kenya.
+Based on the findings, the study concluded that entrepreneurial orientation had a positive significant impact on BMI in medium enterprises in Kenya.
+Thus, to enhance BMI in their enterprises, managers of medium enterprises in Kenya should embrace entrepreneurial behaviour and attitude among other strategies.
+Accordingly, the study recommends that managers of medium enterprises in Kenya should be entrepreneurially orientated to enhance BMI in their firms.
+The study further recommends that the board of directors as policymakers create an environment that embraces entrepreneurial orientation as well as provide resources to enable managers to embrace innovativeness, proactiveness, and risk taking behaviour and attitude in order to enhance BMI in medium enterprises in Kenya.
+The government of Kenya should as well formulate policies that encourage an entrepreneurial culture of innovativeness, proactiveness, and risk taking so as to promote BMI in medium enterprises in Kenya.
+Finally, the study recommends further studies to address the study's limitations.